isomerpages/sndgo-corp/_community/1a-smart-nation-ambassadors.md

 Have a question or need more help?
 Refer to our list of [FAQs](/community/smart-nation-ambassadors/faq) or email us at [Ambassadors@smartnation.gov.sg](mailto:Ambassadors@smartnation.gov.sg).

-Check out our schedule of upcoming events that you can [volunteer for here](https://www.volunteer.sg/volunteer/agencies/agency_details?code=SmartNation)
+Check out our schedule of upcoming events that you can <a href="https://www.volunteer.sg/volunteer/agencies/agency_details?code=SmartNation" target="_blank">volunteer for here</a>

 For more updates on Smart Nation events, follow us on Telegram:
 <div style="width:100%;display:flex;justify-content:center;"><div style="width:240px;height:62px;"><a href="https://t.me/SmartNationAmbassadors" target="_blank"><img src="/images/community/sna-tg.png"></a></div></div>